dylanesque/Cheatsheets/typescript.md

 2) An object, a, can be assigned to another object, b, if a has at least the same members as b
 3) A function, a, can be assigned to another function, b, if each parameter in a has a corresponding parameter in b with a compatible type

+# Debugging

+- Use source maps for more effective TS debugging at runtime.

 # General Guidelines

 - One important component of TypeScript is being aware of the individual config settings for the project you're working on, and working within that framework, such as using `noImplicitAny` or `strictNullChecks`, or enabling `strict`.